kiedtl/loap/tools/kiss-pig/README.md

 ## Downloads

-A statically-linked binary is available from the GitHub releases.
+Binaries are available from the GitHub releases.

 Ironically, it isn't available in LOAP, since `kiss-pig` isn't in any repository and I don't want to create one just for this.